andrekovac/PhotoFavorite/README.md

 ### Education

-This App is progressively built by people who learn React Native.
-Read more about what you'll learn:
+- In my React Native workshops students solve tasks related to this app and build it step by step.
+- Read more about a few things you'll learn when taking part:

 - [Overview of branches which teach different concepts of React + React Native](./docs/notable-branches.md)